 Trello banks on the premise of marketing being inherently collaborative and then goes all-in.

 From its simple lists to the more in-depth Trello cards, everything about this platform screams “working together”.
 Of course, you also get the automation functionality that is so central to modern efforts to take the busy work out of the equation.

 At first glance, Trello looks a lot like Asana.
 It does have some different nuances, though, starting with the ability to put communication rather than work front and center.

 Heads-up for marketers: this is not just a marketing tool.
 Trello has templates for teams from HR to Accounting.

 Still, if you’re willing to put collaboration ahead of anything else in project management, it’s worth a look.

 An Adobe product, Workfront is built much like the Creative Cloud: complex, and often difficult to master.

-It’s not nearly as easy to start as an alternative like Welcome.
+It’s not nearly as easy to start as an alternative like Content Marketing Platform.
 It does, of course, come with powerful planning features once you master it.